michael105/minilib/doc/minilib.md

                read a directory.
-              return the next dirent, or 0, if the end is reached. return -1 on error and set errno, if mini_errno is not defined, return -errno (src/dirent/readdir.c: 9)
+              return the next dirent, or 0, if the end is reached. return 0 on error and set errno, if mini_errno is not defined, return -errno on error (src/dirent/readdir.c: 10)

 rewinddir      void rewinddir(DIR *dir);